bigsuperstuff/android_roomservice/README.md

 then

-cd device/lge/thunderc && . version.sh int && cd ../../..
+. build/version.sh int

-for internal build, or
+(for internal build, or)

-cd device/lge/thunderc && . version.sh sd && cd ../../..
+. build/version.sh sd

-for os2sd build,
+(for os2sd build.)

 and then